 One huge time-saving feature for controlling vocal dynamics is the Auto Level Mode in

 While vocals are more audibly dynamic, some sounds are harder to catch.
 A good mix tip to suss out issues is to turn the mix up loud, then slowly go back down while listening to the overall balance.
 At lower levels, some instruments will start to disappear and others will dominate the mix—these cues point you to where your attention is needed.

-Compression allows us to focus dynamics so there is less difference between the quiet and loud parts and more overall consistency.
+Compression allows us to focus dynamics so that there is less of a difference between the quiet and loud parts and more overall consistency.
 It's a necessary tool for mixers, but one that is also easily misunderstood and misused.

-For those just diving into the realm of mixing, you might want to use the visual feedback of a meter, like Insight 2.
-Training and trusting your ears is invaluable, but it's helpful to have some assurance or warning from an outside source.
+For those just diving into the realm of mixing, you might want to use the visual feedback of a metering plug-in, like

-To get a sense of what you should be hitting on the meters, play up a few great reference songs through Insight and see what the readouts display.
+To get a sense of what you should be hitting on the meters, play a few great reference songs through Insight Pro and see what the readouts display.
 How does your music look in comparison?
 When you have a familiarity with dynamics targets common to the styles of music you mix, you can more easily make music that competes.
-Learn more about metering in mixing and mastering.

 Improve your dynamic range

 The amount of dynamic range you should have in a track is going to depend largely on the genre and vibe you’re going for.
 But, hopefully these five tips will help you improve the way you think about mix dynamics so you can be creating better, genre-fitting mixes in no time.